Develop x-ray vision

-Before applying it to driving, practice what it feels like to use X-ray vision:
+Before applying it to driving, practise what it feels like to use x-ray vision:

 - Hold your hand up in front of your face, with your fingers spread apart, and study it closely.
 Without moving your head, look through your fingers and hand to the view behind.
 Notice how you can see right through the obstacle (your hand) and how aware you become of what’s behind it.

 - Now, go back to studying your hand.
 This time, to see more, move your head and eyes around it, under it, and over it.

 - Look for obstacles that block your view of hazards and name them.
 For example, there will be parts of your car that block your view, such as other passengers, the car’s roof pillars or the rear-vision mirror.

 - Now, identify obstacles outside the car, like parked vehicles, power poles, bushes, fences, buildings, road signs, telephone boxes, trucks, and lots more.